codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ![RQWorkerOutput](./assets/tutorials/redis_queue/rq_worker_output.png)

-Now we can try out the web app by inserting a URL into the form and clicking submit.
+Now we can try out the web app by inserting a URL into the form and clicking "Submit".

-You should immediately see a loading page once the submit button is clicked.
+You should see a page loading.

 ![LoadingScreen](./assets/tutorials/redis_queue/loading_screen.png)

-This means the job is in the queue but has not been completed yet.
+This means the job is in the queue, but has not been completed yet.
 The page will refresh every five seconds until the results from the job are returned by the task.

-When the results are in the web page should show an output like this on the next refresh:
+When the results are in, the webpage should show an output like this on the next refresh:

 ![results_page](./assets/tutorials/redis_queue/results_page.png)

-Success!
-Now that our app is working we can prepare for deployment on Code Capsules.
+Now that our app is working, we can prepare for deployment on Code Capsules.

-## Prepare for deployment
+## Preparing for Deployment

 First we need to change the Redis connection in the `worker.py` and `__init__.py` files to ensure that they connect to the Redis Data Capsule we will create, rather than our local Redis server.